Spleen Pancreas And Liver Question And Answers

 Ligament Of Treitz Attachments:

-• Upper end: Right crus of diaphragm
+• Upper end: Right crus of the diaphragm

 • Lower end: Posterior aspect of duodenojejunal flexure